For small businesses that depend on machinery or vehicles for their day-to-day operations, funding that aspect of the company can be a real challenge.

 4) Payment schedules may be more flexible with equipment loans.
 Depending on the lender, there may be an option to select from paying monthly, quarterly, biannually or annually.
 Such flexibility could be a godsend for a business needing to function normally while still paying off its loan on business equipment.

 Whether a company’s equipment is malfunctioning and the need to replace it is imperative, or current equipment is still functioning properly but is beginning to become outdated, an equipment loan can help keep a business competitive by having equipment that is closer to state of the art level.

 If equipment is beginning to malfunction, a business owner may be weighing the cost of simply getting the present equipment repaired against the prospect of purchasing a replacement.
 Sometimes your auto mechanic may break it to you that the cost of repairs your aging vehicle needs is so prohibitive that you’re better off just replacing it with a new vehicle.
 The same principle applies to businesses and their equipment.
 A loan for new equipment may figure to be more sustainable than a steady stream of repair work to the same old equipment.

 Another benefit of equipment loans is that the lender assumes less risk than with some other types of financing.
-The collateral for an equipment loan is the equipment being purchased with the borrowed funds, so if the business owner ends up defaulting, the lender can just take the equipment as collateral and sell it off to recoup the balance on the loan.
+The collateral for an equipment loan is the equipment being purchased with the borrowed funds, so if the business owner ends up defaulting, the lender can just take the equipment as collateral and sell it off to recoup the balance

 What also makes an equipment finance agreement a viable option for many is that it can be used as a tax write-off.
 New equipment purchases can usually be deducted as a business expense.